ms2008/poemoon/README.md

 ## Installation

 You should always execute the command below first, so goversioninfo will create a file called resource.syso in the same directory.
+Then you must run "go build", Go will embed the version information and an optional icon in the executable.

+> **Note:**
+> If you use the build.sh to complie the executable, there will be no any Microsoft Windows File Properties/Version Info embed in the executable.

 ```sh
 go generate